Many Personal Trainers admit that they couldn’t market their way out of a paper bag! They become Personal Trainers

-You can set up a simple website very easily, without the need for web development skills.
+You can set up a simple website very easily, no need for any web development skills.
 Try Wix or WordPress for a quick and easy template-based site.

-Showcase your services through use of eye-catching photos and videos to show your personality.
+Showcase your services through the use of eye-catching photos and videos to show your personality.

-Make sure your contact details are prominent, and that you showcase any testimonials from current or past clients.
-People are more likely to buy when recommended by others.
+Make sure your contact details are prominent on the site.
+Showcase any testimonials from current or past clients - people are more likely to buy when recommended by others.

-Don’t just shout about what you do, tell the world how you do it.
-Are you patient, approachable?
-Sell your services, as well as the traits that set you apart from the rest.
+Don't just shout about what you do, tell the world how you do it.
+Sell your services, as well as the independent traits that set you apart from the rest.

 Sure, we live in a digital age, though that doesn't mean all of you potential clients do.
 Approach your local coffee shops, off-licences and corner shops with flyers advertising your business.

 Most local businesses will be happy to pop them in either their windows or on their message boards.
 Business owners like to see their fellow entrepreneurs succeed.